roberto-buratti/Zupan/README.md

 Like `ServiceFactory` & `ServiceManager`, `VoiceManager` is declared as an interface.

+***CAVE:*** on iOS, speech recognition behaves somelike different than Android.
+In particular, is you say *"one, two, three"*, you get the transcript *"123"*.
+For the scope of this exercise, it seemed too hard to distinguish "*"one, two, three"* from *"onehundredtwentythree"*, so I decided NOT to respect the rule that states to accept only digits.

 ### Screens & Use cases

 The app support localization for 6 languages: `en`, `it`, `fr`, `de`, `es`, `pr`.